-- The East/West runway should only be considered when weather or operational requirements make it preferable for use.
+- The East/West runway should only be used when weather or operational requirements make it preferable for use.

 - Departures from Runway 26 are strongly discouraged from a safety and noise perspective, due to rising terrain to the west.

-- Helicopters normally carry out straight in approaches and depart on track.
+- Rotary wing aircraft normally carry out straight in approaches and depart on track.
 Operators are requested to vary their approach and departure tracks so that movements are not concentrated over any one particular area.

-- If circuits are conducted to the East of the Airport they should comply with the standard fixed-wing aircraft circuit at 1100’AMSL.
+- Helicopters may conduct circuits to the East of the Airport and should then comply with the standard fixed-wing aircraft circuit at 1100’AMSL.

 The essential features of the FLY NEIGHBOURLY ADVISORY NOTICE can be found in the ERSA (En Route Supplement Australia).